Interdimensional Transmissions | SF

 His consummate taste and ecstatic yet disciplined execution have created a respect that cannot be purchased.
 Patrick is not just one to watch, he is one to be experienced.

 The daughter of a famed scientist and already running a well known BBS from her bedroom by the time she was 13, Erika is no stranger to expressing her ideas through technology.
-In 1997 she was handed a TR-606 and asked to join Ectomorph, and has since become an electronic musician of the highest order, focusing on analog synthesis, with live hardware sequencing that allows transformation over time and a deep depth of tone.
+In 1997 she was handed a TR-606 and asked to join Ectomorph, and has since become an electronic musician of the highest order.
+Erika will playing vinyl to set the mood in an abstract way like only she can.
+It's just how she thinks.